firefly-iii/docs/docs/support/features.rst

 Often requested features
 ------------------------

-Some features are already on the roadmap, so be sure to check it out.
+Some features are already `on the roadmap <https://github.com/firefly-iii/firefly-iii/issues>`_, so be sure to check it out.
 Others will probably never make it into Firefly III for various reasons.
-Check out this (short) list for commonly requested things:
+Here is a (short) list of commonly requested items, that will probably never make it into Firefly III:

 * Sub-accounts, sub-categories, sub-budgets, etc., will not be featured in Firefly III.
 Generally speaking, these do not add *meaningful* information to your transactions.
-* Shared login accounts for partners and significant others.
-This requires a big change in Firefly III's architecture.
-You could share API keys, however.
+* The ability to share a financial administration with your partner or significant other.
+Unfortunately, this requires a large change in Firefly III's architecture and functionality.
+As an alternative, you could share the login details with each other.